 The use of touch in psychotherapy for the repair of early attachment ruptures and trauma resolution is not new.
 Competent and ethical psychotherapists have used intentional physical contact since the early 1930’s.
 What is new is that there is current neurobiological data that supports the efficacy for the use of touch for the resolution of pre-verbal relational trauma.

 Clinically intentional touch in psychotherapy has been implemented by bodyworkers and psychotherapists.
 Kathy Kain has taught the use of touch to trauma therapists for two decades within the context of somatic experiencing.
 Her approach is to address the dysregulation of the client’s neurophysiology by focusing on “developing tactile skills, somatic awareness, and other touch-related skills in the context of working with the resolution of trauma.”
 Working directly on bodily systems has the effect of healing emotional wounds.

 An approach from a psychotherapy scope of practice is taught by Aline LaPierre.
 Her psychobiological approach integrates the key elements of developmental theory and somatic psychotherapy.
 By highlighting the importance of the body and emphasizing its relations with the mind, the skillful use of touch can address developmental deficits and resolve traumas that cannot be reached by verbal means alone.

-Psychotherapists trained in the use of touch can become a new kind of partner in the therapeutic relationship for attachment repair and nervous system regulation.
+Psychotherapists trained in the use of touch bring additional skills to the therapeutic relationship for attachment repair and nervous system regulation.
 By directly connecting with our clients, the skillful use of touch aims to: